Cybersecurity for Accounting Practices: Implementing and Maintaining an Effective Data Security Plan

 BARBRI is a NASBA CPE sponsor and this 110-minute webinar is accredited for 2.0 CPE credits.

-This webinar will discuss the primary cyber threats to accounting practices and walk firms through the process of structuring a data security plan to safeguard client data and prevent data breaches.
+This webinar will discuss the common cyber threats to accounting practices and walk firms through the process of structuring a data security plan to safeguard client data and prevent data breaches.

 Description